 These statutory restrictions largely reflect general standards for injunctive relief aimed at remedying constitutional violations by state and local governments.
 "The power of the federal courts to restructure the operation of local and state governmental entities is not plenary. . . .
 Once a constitutional violation is found, a federal court is required to tailor the scope of the remedy to fit the nature and extent of the constitutional violation."
 Dayton Bd. of Ed. v.
-Brinkman, 433 U.S. 406, 419-420, 97 S.Ct.
-2766, 53 L.Ed.2d 851 (1977) (internal quotation marks omitted).
+Brinkman, 433 U. S. 406, 419-420 (1977) (internal quotation marks omitted).

-Here, the majority and the court below maintain that no remedy short of a massive1963\1963 release of prisoners from the general prison population can remedy the State's failure to provide constitutionally adequate health care.
+Here, the majority and the court below maintain that no remedy short of a massive release of prisoners from the general prison population can remedy the State's failure to provide constitutionally adequate health care.
 This argument is implausible on its face and is not supported by the requisite clear and convincing evidence.

 It is instructive to consider the list of deficiencies in the California prison health care system that are highlighted in today's opinion for this Court and in the opinion of the court below.
-The deficiencies noted by the majority here include the following: "'[e]xam tables and counter tops, where prisoners with . . . communicable diseases are treated, [are] not routinely disinfected," ante, at 1927; medical facilities "'are in an abysmal state of disrepair," ibid.; medications "'are too often not available when needed," ante, at 1927; r'[b]asic medical equipment is often not available or used," ante, at 1927; prisons "would 'hire any doctor who had "a license, a pulse and a pair of shoes,"" ibid.; and medical and mental health staff positions have high vacancy rates, ante, at 1932.
+The deficiencies noted by the majority here include the following: "'[e]xam tables and counter tops, where prisoners with ... communicable diseases are treated, [are] not routinely disinfected," ante, at 10; medical facilities "'are in an abysmal state of disrepair," ibid.: medications "'are too often not available when needed," ante, at 10-11; "'[b]asic medical equipment is often not available or used," ante, at 10; prisons "would 'hire any doctor who had "a license, a pulse and a pair of shoes,"" ibid.; and medical and mental health staff positions have high vacancy rates, ante, at 20.
 The three-judge court pointed to similar problems.
 See Juris.
 App.
 93a-121a (citing, among other things, staffing vacancies, too few beds for mentally ill prisoners, and an outmoded records management system).